 Marketing automation allows you to automatically program certain marketing tasks according to predefined scenarios or according to certain activities of the Internet user on the website.
 Often integrated with email marketing or CRM solutions, it allows companies to meet the increasing requirements of personalization.
-Marketing automation has many advantages, including time-saving, an increase of customer satisfaction with quick responses and an expansion of the customer database.
+Marketing automation has many advantages, including time-saving, an increase in customer satisfaction with quick responses, and an expansion of the customer database.

 A healthcare company can use a scenario based on the patient’s buying journey.
 This journey is composed of 4 main phases:

 - The decision phase

 Once installed, the marketing automation software will be able to segment your contacts according to these four phases, and then adapt the content communicated according to the stage the contact is in.
 With this technique, pharmaceutical companies can send targeted and personalized content and offers to the right contact at the right time.